ibuetler/p3s-log-aggregation/Tutorial.md

 ### Step 3
 Please merge the optimized forensic.log file with access.log file.
 Compare the forensicID's and if they match write both lines into a new normalized.log file.

-Write first the line from the access.log file with separating it with the '|' chracter at the end.
+Write first the line from the access.log file with separating it with the '|' character at the end.
 This will ensure that you have a common delimiter over the whole file which will make the next steps easier.

 A resulting log entry should look like this: